drfone logo

 fixed Android stuck in factory mode

 Part 4.
-Common Solutions to Exit Factory Mode on Android
+How to Manually Exit Factory Mode on Android?

 Having a backup of all your data will eliminate the risk of losing any of your data.
 You can now safely exit factory mode using one of the 2 methods below.
 These two methods will work on a rooted device.

-To use this method, you will need to have installed file explorer on your device.
+To use this method, you will need to have a file explorer app installed on your rooted device.
+Follow these steps:

-Step 2: Next, go to “Tools” and then turn on “Root Explorer”
+2. Navigate to "Tools" and toggle on the "Root Explorer" option.

 android stuck factory mode